 • “Keeping Your Dreams Alive” (Keynote, 30-45 minutes) An inspirational talk using the story of Joseph as an example of a dream received, the dreamer refined, the dream redefined, and finally, the dream realized in relationship to writing.
 Click to read and/or hear it.

 • Self-publishers, piranhas and pariahs (60 minutes) The waters of independent publishers are filled with danger!
 Here’s some practical advice for successfully self-publishing your work—without blood in the water.
 Click to read it.

 • Soaring with Eagles, Walking with Emus (Keynote, 30-45 minutes) Encouragement for those who are “soaring” as well as those who are “walking” (or just standing) in their writing and speaking.
 Click to read and/or hear it.

 • Taking the Word to the World Wide Web (Three 60-minute seminars, or three stand-alone sessions) Includes practical tips for researching and writing online, as well as setting up one’s own Web site.
 (The writing online session can be taught without Internet access, but other two sessions require Internet access with video projection.)

-• Twenty-Five Rejection-Proof Markets (Seminar, 60 minutes) Writing opportunities that well-known writers have employed to truly change lives—and avoid rejection slips.
+• Twenty-Five Rejection-Proof Markets (Seminar, 60 minutes) Writing opportunities that well-known authors have employed to truly change lives—and avoid rejection slips.
 Many of these proven writing ministries can be implemented immediately without waiting months—or years—to be traditionally published in books and articles .
 Click to read it

 • Your Write Role (Keynote, 30-45 minutes) Based on 1 Corinthians 12 (from the New Living Amplified Paraphrased King James Watkins Version), it encourages hearers that their “part” in writing is essential, no matter the size.
 Click to read and/or hear it.